stephenkettley/animated-search-bar/README.md

-# animated-search-bar
+# Animated Search Bar
-An animated search bar built using HTML, CSS and JS
+An animated search bar built using HTML, CSS and JS.